vc0307/dsap-project/README.md

   Design and implement the weighted scoring algorithm for mood, activity, and energy matching.
 Test the logic with sample inputs.

 - Week 10 — Core User Flow
   Implement the main CLI flow, including user input, score calculation, ranking, and recommendation display.
+Add like/skip feedback.

 - Week 11 — Prototype
-  Add like/skip feedback, recommendation history, and mood update prompts.
+  Add recommendation history, and mood update prompts.
 Complete the prototype report.

 - Week 12 — Refinement
   Improve the scoring formula, expand the dataset, and refine the recommendation criteria.